 We aim to broaden these themes, especially around understanding the distinctive requirements of place-based science, risk, identity, decision tools and public communication and we will develop a continuous programme of Scenario and sustainable place-making and design-building with researchers and stakeholder partners.

-All researchers aim to ensure these interdisciplinary themes are embedded with all of their research, throughout all 5 focussed research programmes
+All researchers aim to ensure these interdisciplinary themes are embedded with all of their research, throughout each of the focussed research programmes

 - Risk, Place and identity